thbar/kiba-common/README.md

 Leveraging that possibility, you can use a `SourceTransformAdapter` to dynamically instantiate the source for each of your input rows.

-This allows to mix-and-match components in a much more versatile & powerful way.
+This allows you to mix-and-match components in a much more versatile & powerful way.

 Requirements: Kiba v2 with `StreamingRunner` enabled.